-Congratulations, you’ve decided that 2022 is going to be the year you finally get fit.
+Congratulations, you’ve decided that next year will be the year you finally get fit.
 And that probably means you also made a new year’s resolution to exercise more to achieve that goal.
 But how is your resolution working out for you?
 According to research from Strava, you might be ready to throw in the towel right about now…

 Instead, set yourself a realistic target you can smash, feel good about, and keep building on, rather than setting an unattainable goal that sets you up to fail before you’ve even started.

 When choosing your goal, there’s nothing wrong with setting the bar high.
 But try to avoid focusing too much on the long-term ‘destination’ goal, as this can quickly become overwhelming and appear unattainable.
 Instead, focus on the ‘process’ goals that will help you reach your destination over a certain period.

 To do this, make a goal pyramid by placing your long-term goal at the top and breaking it down into smaller goals over time.
 For example, if you want to lose 20lbs in three months, you should break that big goal down into monthly goals of 7lbs a month, which then breaks down to around 1.7lbs a week.
 Next, break down your weekly goal into daily goals, such as ‘I need to meal prep for the week’ or ‘I need to exercise five times for 45-minutes’.

 Once you’ve broken down your goal, spend at least 30-minutes a week scheduling your workouts into your diary and treat them the same way as unmissable doctor appointments and work meetings.
 Doing this means you’ll be more likely to get your gym kit ready the night before, arrange childcare, plan your meals, go to bed early, and eliminate any potential excuses for skipping a workout.

 Remember, if you fail to plan, you plan to fail.